splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-fargate-java.rst

                }
            ],

-Next, tell the application container to get a volume from the splunk-java-agent container.
-Also, specify that the application container depends on the ``splunk-java-agent`` container to ensure the jar file is available to the application container when it starts:
+Next, tell the application container to get a volume from the ``splunk-java-agent`` container.
+Also, specify that the application container depends on the ``splunk-java-agent`` container to ensure the app can access the jar file when it starts:

 .. code-block::